 FOX 28 is a proud partner of the Jefferson Awards, a foundation that recognizes local heroes who help make their city better through community service.
-For the month of August, FOX 28 is recognizing Britnee Kinard for her work with partnering service dogs with families in need.
+For the month of August, FOX 28 is recognizing Britnee Kinard from Richmond Hill for her work with partnering service dogs with families in need.

 Gunner, a Great Pyranese, is more than just a pet for Kinard and her family.
 The fluffy ball of fur is actually a service dog.

 "Having Gunner looked like a big snowball.
 You know everybody approaches him," Kinard said.

 Gunner helps out her 7-year old son, Blayne who has autism and her husband, Hamilton who's a veteran with PTSD.